PaddiM8/luno-lei/content/_index.md

 meanings.

-For example, the words for `small`, `huge`, `size`, `measure`, `reduce`, etc. can be derived from the same root word using simple grammatical rules.
+For example, the words for `small`, `huge`, `size`, `measure`, `reduce`, `more`, `most` etc. can be derived from the same root word using simple grammatical rules.
 When derivatives of base words are not enough, words are combined in descriptive and creative ways to express different concepts.

 Any translations and derived words in the dictionary should be treated as suggestions and examples rather